gakey1/OrderFlow/README.md

 # OrderFlow - Digital Order Management System

-> **Project Status: Complete & Production Ready**
-> A React Native mobile application for managing customer orders in small businesses, with real-time updates and intuitive status tracking.
+A React Native mobile application for managing customer orders in small businesses, with real-time updates and intuitive status tracking.

 ## Overview